-In 2021, Suzanne designed Grid State, the contract textile industry’s first and second textiles made of 100% biodegradable, post-consumer recycled polyester textile for Luum Textiles, furthering her experimental mission of being on the cutting edge of sustainability.
+In 2021, Suzanne designed Grid State, the contract textile industry’s first and second textiles made of 100% biodegradable, post-consumer recycled polyester textile for Luum Textiles, furthering her mission of being on the cutting edge of sustainability.

 Suzanne Tick Inc., an NYC-certified Women Owned Business, operates out of Tick Studio in the East Village where Suzanne works and lives.
 Tick Studio develops a range of products including glass, floor covering, upholstery, drapery, and wall covering.